chris-bailey/spring-boot-thymeleaf-heroku-template/README.md

 - Database (Liquibase/PostgreSQL/H2 embedded/HikariCP)
 - Testing (JUnit/Mockito/MockMVC/AssertJ/Hamcrest)
 - Java 8, Spring Security 3.2, Maven 3, Logback, Bootstrap 3.3.4, jQuery 1.11.2, i18n, etc

+###Live Demo###
+Be aware that the template is currently running on a free Heroku account.
+If it hasn't been accessed in 30 minutes, then the first request will take up to 30 seconds.
+Please be patient with the first request.
+Subsequent requests will be normal.

+Here is the [Spring Boot + Thymeleaf + Heroku Template](https://spring-boot-thymeleaf-heroku.herokuapp.com/) running on Heroku.

 ###Suggested Usage###
 Utilize [JHipster](https://jhipster.github.io/) to rapidly generate entities and Liquibase database changelogs that can then be transferred into this template.